jamie-brannan/hundred-days-swift/10__projectNine/d039__notes.md

 ## :four:  [Back to the main thread DispatchQue.main](https://www.hackingwithswift.com/read/9/4/back-to-the-main-thread-dispatchqueuemain)

->With this change, our code is both better and worse.
-It's better because it no longer blocks the main thread while the JSON downloads from Whitehouse.gov.
-It's worse because we're pushing work to the background thread, and any further code called in that work will also be on the background thread.
+>With this change, our code is both better and wor_se.
+It's better because _it no longer blocks the main thread while the JSON downloads from Whitehouse.gov.
+>* It's worse because _we're pushing work to the background_ thread, and any further code called in that work will also be on the background thread.
 >
->This change also introduced some confusion: the showError() call will get called regardless of what the loading does.
-Yes, there’s still a call to return in the code, but it now effectively does nothing – it’s returning from the closure that was being executed asynchronously, not from the whole method.
+>This change also introduced some confusion: the `showError()` call will get called regardless of what the loading does.
+Yes, there’s still a call to return in the code, but **it now effectively does nothing** – it’s returning from the _closure that was being executed asynchronously_, not from the whole method.
 >
->The combination of these problems means that regardless of whether the download succeeds or fails, `showError()` will be called.
-And if the download succeeds, the JSON will be parsed on the background thread and the table view's reloadData() will be called on the background thread – and the error will be shown regardless.
+>The combination of these problems means **that regardless of whether the download succeeds or fails**, `showError()` **will be called**.
+And if the download succeeds, the JSON will be parsed on the background thread and the table view's `reloadData()` will be called on the background thread – and the error will be shown regardless.

->
+### User interface background work

 >Let’s fix those problems, starting with the user interface background work.
-It's OK to parse the JSON on a background thread, but it's never OK to do user interface work there.
+It's OK to parse the JSON on a background thread, but _it's never OK to do user interface work there_.
 >
->That's so important it bears repeating twice: it's never OK to do user interface work on the background thread.
+>That's so important it bears repeating twice: **it's never OK to do user interface work on the background thread**.
 >
 >If you're on a background thread and want to execute code on the main thread, you need to call `async()` again.
 This time, however, you do it on DispatchQueue.main, which is the main thread, rather than one of the global quality of service queues.
 >